snubwoody/type-safe-api/README.md

 then we also have a compiler that compiles your data from whatever language and then sends it over the network as bytes or some low storage format, then the client 'un-compiles' it this way we are sure to have type safe api's thoughts?

 i think i could include a schema diff in the schema file, so either major, minor, patch or none, which describes the difference level the client is willing to accept?

+Allow multiple files to be combined into one